MelonSmasher/WyzeFirmwareTool/README.md

 I only have a Wyze Cam v2 to mess around with.
 If you have a device you're willing to potentially brick feel free to mess around with this.

+# Pre-Built Firmware

+Since the default root password is well known, I will not be building firmware with telnet enabled.
+If you'd like to enable telnet check out the section below on *Generating Your Own Firmware* or check out [HclX/WyzeHacks](https://github.com/HclX/WyzeHacks).

+WIP

+# Generate Your Own Firmware

 ## Setup

 I've only tested this on Ubuntu 20.